HJemil/Python/README.md

 The projects are briefly described down below

-  1) Fille handling - preparing a file with DNA sequences for the following mini-projects
+  1) Fille handling - preparing a file with DNA sequences

   2a) Comparing the counts of nucelotides between two random DNA sequences